How U.S. Real Estate Investors And Business Owners Can Reduce Their Taxes Thru the New Tax Reform

 - Property ownership

-If you are a real estate owner and your AGI is over the limits for the 20% business income deduction, you may use tax shelters such as IRAs or 401K, to reduce your income and be able to take the maximum of the 20% business income deduction.
+If you are a real estate owner and your AGI is over the limits for the 20% business income deduction, you may use tax shelters such as IRAs or 401K, or a defined benefit plan to reduce your income and be able to take the maximum of the 20% business income deduction.

 For example, if your business income at the end of the year is $170K and you are single, you are not able to take the 20% business income deduction (because the $157.5K limitation), but if you set up a 401K or SEP IRA, you can defer up to $55K (for 2018 if you are under 50), your business income is under the threshold and therefor you qualify for the 20% business income deduction and in addition save for retirement.
 If your income is over $170K, let say $250K, a Defined Benefit Plan will allow you to shelter up to $100K and reduce your tax liability as well as save for retirement.